zeroc-ice/ice-builder-visualstudio/README.md

 #### Building Visual Studio 2022 extension

-Open the `IceBuilder.sln` solution file in Visual Studio 2022 and build the `IceBuilder.Next` project.
+Open the `IceBuilder.VS2022.sln` solution file in Visual Studio 2022 and build the `IceBuilder.Next` project.

 After building the Ice Builder extension, there would be a VSIX package in: